umeshkumhar/terraform-provider-backupdr/docs/data-sources/template.md

 ### Read-Only

 - `description` (String) It displays the description for the backup template.
-- `href` (String) It displays the API URI for Backup Plan template
+- `href` (String) It displays the API URI for Backup Plan template.
-- `managedbyagm` (Boolean) Managed by AGM
+- `managedbyagm` (Boolean)
-- `name` (String) Name It displays the name of the backup template.
+- `name` (String) It displays the name of the backup template.
-- `option_href` (String) It displays the API URI for Backup Plan template options
+- `option_href` (String) It displays the API URI for Backup Plan template options.
-- `override` (String) Override options It displays the template override settings.
+- `override` (String) It displays the template override settings.
 Setting “Yes” will allow the policies set in this template to be overridden per-application.
 Setting “No” will enforce the policies as configured in this template without allowing any per-application overrides.
-- `policies` (Attributes List) List of policies (see below for nested schema) (see [below for nested schema](#nestedatt--policies))
+- `policies` (Attributes List) It displays the policy details. (see [below for nested schema](#nestedatt--policies))
 - `policy_href` (String) It displays the backup policy ID.
-- `sourcename` (String) Source Name It displays the source name.
+- `sourcename` (String) It displays the source name.
 It should match the name value.
-- `usedbycloudapp` (Boolean) Used by CloudApp It displays if the template is used by applications or not - true/false
+- `usedbycloudapp` (Boolean) It displays if the template is used by applications or not - true/false.

 <a id="nestedatt--policies"></a>
 ### Nested Schema for `policies`